 - 2 tablespoons apple juice (or substitute apple cider)

 - 3/4 teaspoon kosher salt, or to taste

 - 6 tablespoons extra-virgin olive oil

-- 1. Pour the apple juice and vinegar in a small bowl, add the salt and several generous turns of black pepper, and stir to dissolve the salt.
+- 1. Pour the apple juice and vinegar in a small bowl, add the salt and several generous turns of black pepper, and stir until the salt dissolves.
 Whisk in the olive oil and use immediately.